Autonomy vs. standards – the fine line to productivity

 At first glance, standards reduce the perceived decision-making power of the individual.
 But they are the highway from the Middle Ages to the modern age and the most powerful productivity tool we have.
 Strictly speaking, only the discussion and identification of the best way in each case, which is known and widely visible to all, enables everyone to act autonomously without conflict, because they know the foundations and limits of their collective.
 For autonomy is never absolute where people move as members of communities in social and moral structures.
 Rather, they will always be constrained by the norms of the context.
 Norms that are individual, historical and not even necessarily reasonable (e.g. tagesspiegel, 27.8.2013).

-The key to the solution then lies in effectively orchestrating the team and replacing the autonomy of exclusively determining the personal path with the exclusive autonomy of the team to discuss, negotiate and determine the common standards.
+The key to the solution then lies in effectively orchestrating the team and replacing autonomy in setting individual paths with the exclusive autonomy of the team in discussing, setting and improving its shared standards.
 In this way, productivity can be increased without compromising the personal sense of autonomy of those involved.

 Apart from that, in the search for maximum productivity, it is generally recommended to deal with the different dimensions of autonomy (what, how, who, when, with whom) in a differentiated way.